thriveweb/deking-new/content/services/deck-treatment-s-maintenance.md

   deck.
 As a rule of thumb uncovered decks need an oiling treatment every year, covered decks will be safe for a coating every second year
 welcomeImage: /images/uploads/img_e8859.jpg
-accordion:
+accordion: []
+servicePriceTitle: Price guide
+QuoteTitle: $750.00 - $1000.00
+servicePriceDescription:
+  - materials: Deck treatment
+    max: $1000
+    min: $750
+    size: 6 metres by 4 metres
+servicePods:
-  - description: >-
+  - podDescription: >-
-      At Deking we only recommend acrylic for a number of reasons; 1 Environmentally friendly 2 Ease of use 3 More extensive colour range 4 Quicker drying time 5 Clean up is a breeze 6 Last up to 3-5 times of a conventional oils 7 12 month guarantee Next you will need to prepare the decking boards with an oxalic cleaner, the Flood Company has a product called WoodPrep, Intergrains version is called Reviva.
+      At Deking we only recommend acrylic for a number of reasons; 1) Environmentally friendly 2) Ease of use 3) More extensive colour range 4) Quicker drying time 5) Clean up is a breeze 6) Last up to 3-5 times of a conventional oils 7) 12 month guarantee.
+Next you will need to prepare the decking boards with an oxalic cleaner, the Flood Company has a product called WoodPrep, Intergrains version is called Reviva.
 You will need to wet your wooden deck with a garden hose and apply the product as per the